Stable maps to quotient stacks with a properly stable point: Introduction

 Given the construction of a moduli space of curves, it is natural to ask if one can construct a moduli space of pairs consisting of a curve $C$ together with some extra data.
 When this extra data is parametrized by an algebraic stack $\cX$, this corresponds to constructing a moduli space of \textit{maps} $(C, f:C\to \cX)$ where $C$ is a curve and $f$ is a map to $\cX$.
 Therefore, it is natural to try to construct a \textit{compact} moduli space, which generically parametrizes morphisms from families of smooth curves to an algebraic stack.

 This problem has been solved for $\cX$ a projective variety by Kontsevich \cites{Kon, FP}, a Deligne-Mumford stack with a projective coarse moduli space by Abramovich and Vistoli \cite{AV_compactifying}, for $\cX=\cB \Gm$, $\cX=[X/\Gm]$ with $X$ projective or $\cX=\cB \GL_n$ by Caporaso, Frenkel-Teleman-Tolland, Cooper and Pandharipande \cites{Cap, FTT,cooper2022git, Pand}.
 Finally, when $\cX=[\spec(A)/G]$ and there is a character $\theta:G\to \Gm$ such that $[\spec(A)(\Bbbk_\theta)^{ss}/G]$ is a Deligne-Mumford stack, the problem is again fully solved via quasimap theory by Cheong, Ciocan-Fontanine, Kim and Maulik \cites{ciocan2010moduli, ciocan2014stable, orbifold_qmap_theory}.
-Similarly, when $C$ is forced to remain smooth, there is relevant work by Halpern-Leistner and Herrero \cite{HLH23}.
+Similarly, Halpern-Leistner and Herrero solve the problem for a fixed smooth $C$ \cite{HLH23}.